FULL NAME: Network for Technology, Innovation and Translation in Ageing.

 - Subject Area 2 – Technological Innovation (“Inside-Out”): reduce the gap between research and the market, improving the transfer of research results to the market.

 - Subject Area 3 – Activate citizens for healthy ageing: improve knowledge and educate citizens on the importance of the use of new technologies to improve their quality of life and involve citizens in the co-design of experiences with healthcare professionals and caregivers.

 4th newsletter of TITTAN project – European Interreg program

 - Learning among regions in relation to the three subject areas

 - Definition of action plans in each region to improve policies in relation to the three subject areas

 - Implementation and follow-up of the action plans

 THE BASQUE COUNTRY ROLE:

 - ROLE OF KRONIKGUNE IN THE PROJECT: The beneficiary of the project in the Basque Country is BIOEF.
-Kronikgune participates as a stakeholder in the project together with other stakeholders of the Basque Country, including the Health Department of the Basque Government, Osakidetza, Tecnalia, IK4, Mondragon Health, Mondragon Corporation, University of the Basque Country, Mondragon University and University of Deusto.
+Kronikgune participates as a stakeholder in the project together with other stakeholders of the Basque Country, including the Health Department of the Basque Government, Osakidetza, Tecnalia, IK4, Mondragon Health, Mondragon Corporation, University of the Basque Country, Matia Foundation and University of Deusto.
 Along with the other organisations, Kronikgune will participate in the learning activities that will be carried out throughout the project (workshops, study visits) and together with BIOEF it will define the action plans to be implemented in the region.